Table of Contents

 Trade Credit Accounting

 Trade credit needs to be accounted for by both buyers and sellers.
-The process, however, will vary depending on the company’s accounting method — specifically, whether they use accrual vs cash accounting.
+The process, however, will vary depending on the company’s accounting method — specifically, whether it uses accrual or cash accounting.

 With accrual accounting (which is used by all public companies), revenue and expenses are recorded at the moment of transaction, not when money actually changes hands.
-With cash accounting, on the other hand, a business records transactions at the time of making payments.
+With cash accounting, in contrast, a business records transactions at the time payments are made.

-A seller who offers trade credits and uses accrual accounting can face some complexities if the buyer ends up paying early and getting a discount or defaulting (and never paying).
-In this case, the amount received doesn’t match their account receivables and the difference becomes an account receivable write-off, or liability that must get expensed.
+A seller that offers trade credits and uses accrual accounting can face some complexities if the buyer ends up paying early and getting a discount or defaulting (and never paying).
+In these cases, the amount received doesn’t match the company’s account receivables and the difference becomes an account receivable write-off, or liability that must get expensed.

 Trade Credit Instruments

-Typically, the only formal document used for trade credit agreements is the invoice, which is sent with the goods, and that the customer signs as evidence that the goods have been received.
-If the seller doubts the buyer’s ability to pay in the allotted time, there are credit instruments they can use to guarantee payment.
+Typically, the only formal document used for trade credit agreements is the invoice, which is sent with the goods and which the customer signs as evidence that the goods have been received.
+If the seller doubts the buyer’s ability to pay in the allotted time, however, there are credit instruments it can use to guarantee payment.

 Promissory Note

-A promissory note, or IOU, is a legal document where the borrower agrees to pay the lender a certain amount by a set date.
+A promissory note, or IOU, is a legal document in which the borrower agrees to pay the lender a certain amount by a set date.
 While it’s usually used for repaying borrowed money, it can also be used to pay for goods or services.

 Commercial Draft